HNMN3/TopicInTrends/README.md

 **Topic In Trends**

 This project is created using Django Restful Framework.
-In this project user can create their own topic, can get list of available topics and topics created by them.
+In this project, the user can create their own topic, get a list of available topics and topics created by them.

 They can also comment on a particular topic and do a reply on the comment.